Opentrons/opentrons/api/docs/v2/new_complex_commands.rst

 .. code-block:: python

     pipette.distribute(
-        30,
+        volume = 30,
         [plate.wells_by_name()[well_name] for well_name in ['A1', 'A2']],
         plate.columns_by_name()['2'],
-        disposal_volume=60)   # include extra liquid to make dispenses more accurate, 20% of total volume
+        # include extra liquid to make dispenses more accurate, 20% of total volume
+        disposal_volume = 60)

 will have the steps...